toz015/Multi-Layer-Kernel-Machine/README.md

 ### Package examples

-Follow the module instruction and [package example usage(MSD).ipynb](https://github.com/ZZZhyEva/Multi-Layer-Kernel-Machines/blob/main/package%20example%20usage(MSD).ipynb)
+Follow the module instruction.
+A complete example is in [package example usage(MSD).ipynb](https://github.com/ZZZhyEva/Multi-Layer-Kernel-Machines/blob/main/package%20example%20usage(MSD).ipynb).
+You can run it with either cpu or gpu.